dlam-macmillan/crawler/README.md

 Bundler

 # Install
-Copy project
+Copy project then go to the directory and run

-Run 'bundle install' in the directory
+    bundle install

 # Run
 Run the following in cmd